firozkhan18/technologies-notes/conceptsIII/java-basic-fundamental-Concurrency.md

 Only one waiting thread will be executed which got the notification.
 Which thread will execute depends on the thread scheduler as every waiting thread got the notification.
 See Also: wait(), notify() and notifyAll() methods

+Here’s the corrected version of your text:

+**notify()**: Only one thread is notified among all the waiting threads.
+The risk of infinite waiting and missing the execution of a thread is high, as there’s a chance that some threads may not receive the notification.
+CPU drain is low, leading to relatively high performance, since only one waiting thread receives the notification.
+Only the notified thread will proceed, while which thread executes depends on the thread scheduler.

+**notifyAll()**: All waiting threads are notified.
+The risk of infinite waiting and missing the execution of a thread is low, as every thread receives a notification.
+CPU drain is high, resulting in lower performance, as all waiting threads will be notified and compete for execution.
+All notified threads will be considered for execution, again depending on the thread scheduler.

+See also: wait(), notify(), and notifyAll() methods.

 In Java, `notify()` and `notifyAll()` are methods used for thread communication in a synchronized context.

 1. **notify()**: This method wakes up a single thread that is waiting on the object's monitor.
 If multiple threads are waiting, one of them is chosen at random to be awakened.